 With a company, on the other hand, the company itself is a separate legal entity and it, not the people who own or run it, is liable for its debts.
 In a company limited by shares, the shareholders' liability is limited to the amount the shareholder has agreed to pay for his or her shares.
 In a company limited by guarantee, the liability is limited to the amount of the guarantee set out in the company's articles, which is typically just £1.

 In both a company limited by shares and one limited by guarantee, the people running the company (the directors) will only incur any personal liability for the company's debts if they have been guilty of some wrongdoing, such as wrongful or fraudulent trading.

 A company limited by guarantee is much like an ordinary private company limited by shares.
 It is registered at Companies House, must register its accounts and an annual return each year, has directors, etc. A major difference is that it does not have a share capital or any shareholders, but members who control it.
-This is explained more fully below.
+See further on the Community Companies website.

 In a company limited by guarantee, there are no shareholders, but the company must have one or more members.
 Subject to any special provisions in the company's articles, the members will be entitled to attend general meetings and vote, and in most company's that means they can appoint and remove the directors, and have ultimate control over the company.
 Many clubs operate on this basis.
 The members meet at the Annual General Meeting and elect a committee to manage the club on their behalf, and subject to the rules in the club's constitution.
 If the club is a company, the same rules will apply and will be set out in the company's articles.
 By and large, the company law provisions relating to general meetings, resolutions, etc. in ordinary share companies apply to companies limited by guarantee.